mrcnski/believeobey.live/_posts/2025-04-22-evidence-that-enoch-is-scripture.md

 %}

 {% include verse.html
-text="In the beginning was the Word, and the Word was with God, and the Word was God." verse="John 1:1"
+text="In the beginning was the Word, and the Word was with God, and the Word was God.
+The same was in the beginning with God." verse="John 1:1-2"
 %}
 </div>